RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> Expression is as expected and many more genes identified that using DiffBind05_TMM

+Need to find way to decrease the false-positive signals (ie. genes that are up-regulated and GAIN H3K27me3):
---> I also produced 'unique' file that **filter-out genes assigned with a peak both up and down** in mutants.
+- I also produced 'unique' file that **filter-out genes assigned with a peak both up and down** in mutants.
 This does not decrease the potential false-positive signal (gain H3K27me3 and increase in exp...); and it does NOT remove many genes. **Not necessary; as very few**
+- Try to add FC value treshold 0.25 / 0.5 / 1 to see if we reduce false-positive signal --> It works, notably 0.5 as treshold should be optimal (remove some false-positive without removing too many true target); but still we loose true target... (*0.25 do not change anything*)
+- Try keeping ONLY peaks in promoter or 5` of genes is working, it works as efficiently as FC 0.25 treshold
+- combining peaks in promoter or 5` of genes and FC 0.5 is working great
+- testing with qval15 is nopt working well, as well combining this with FC expression fitlering, we lose a lot
+- Filtering the FC of diff peak is working XXXX

+--> For now, **filtering on FC 0.5 and keeping ONLY peaks in promoter or 5` of genes seems to be the best option** (Lets TEST with FC diff peak filtering lastly)

 Generate **GTF of the THOR-diff. bound genes**:
 - Gain in HET/KO